 One of the best things about summer is the abundance of fresh produce.
-The good news is that you can continue to enjoy summer’s bounty of fresh vegetables, fruits, and herbs by freezing them.
+The good news is that you can continue to enjoy summer’s bounty of fresh vegetables, fruits, and herbs for months to come by freezing them.
 A few baking sheets and plenty of resealable plastic bags specifically designed for freezing are all you’ll need.
 Be sure to press out any air before sealing the bags and always label and date them.
 Here are some handy freezing tips:

 Freezing vegetables: Most summer vegetables freeze well.
-Cut the veggies, into bite-sized pieces, blanch briefly in boiling water or steam-blanch until not quite cooked, then immediately plunge into a bowl of ice water to stop the cooking.
+Cut the veggies into bite-sized pieces, blanch briefly in boiling water or steam-blanch until not quite cooked, then immediately plunge into a bowl of ice water to stop the cooking.
 Drain and pat dry before freezing.
 This method allows the vegetables to retain their flavor, texture, and color through the freezing and thawing process.
 You can freeze green and yellow beans, broccoli, peas, bell peppers (which you can choose to blanch briefly or not) and all kinds of summer squash.
 Tomatoes can be blanched for about 10 seconds, then be peeled (or not) and frozen whole; or you can make tomato sauce with them and then freeze the sauce.
 Frozen vegetables will keep for up to 8 months if properly stored.